 When is the best time of the year to visit Machu Picchu?

-• The weather: The weather changes a lot throughout the year.
-The best time to visit Machu Picchu is usually from May to September.
-During this time, you can expect warm and sunny days.
-However, from October to April, there are often rainfall and high humidity levels.
-This can make sightseeing difficult at times.
+• Weather: The weather at Machu Picchu varies throughout the year.
+The best time to visit is from May to September when you can expect warm and sunny days.
+However, from October to April, there is often rainfall and high humidity, which can sometimes make sightseeing difficult.

-• The crowds: Machu Picchu is a very popular tourist destination, so it can get really crowded during peak season, which includes June, July, and August, as well as Christmas and New Year's.
-To avoid large crowds, it can be helpful to visit during shoulder seasons.
-These seasons typically occur in April-May, September to October, and sometimes even November.
+• Crowds: Machu Picchu is a very popular tourist destination, so it can get quite crowded, especially during peak season, which includes June, July, and August, as well as Christmas and New Year's.
+To avoid large crowds, consider visiting during the shoulder seasons in April-May, September-October, and even November.

-• Availability: Tickets to visit Machu Picchu are limited to 4044.
-This means that they can sell out fast during busy times if not booked ahead of time.
+• Availability: Tickets to visit Machu Picchu are limited to 5,600 per day during the high season.
+If you don’t book in advance, tickets can sell out quickly during busy periods.

-• Festivals: When you visit Peru, you can enjoy many festivals and events that will enrich your cultural experience.
-However, it's important to note that these festivities can also impact the number of people and the availability of hotels and tours.
+• Festivals: Peru is home to many festivals and events that can enhance your cultural experience.
+However, these festivities can also increase the number of visitors and affect the availability of hotels and tours.

-A lot of tourists prefer to go to Machu Picchu when it's dry, thinking it won't rain.
-The weather in the Andes can be very unpredictable.
-Even during the months that are supposed to be dry, like June and July, unexpected rainfall can happen.
+Most travelers prefer to visit Machu Picchu during the dry season (May to October), thinking it won't rain.
+However, the weather in the Andes is very unpredictable.
+The cloud forest has some of the most unstable weather in the world.
+Even during the driest months of the year, like June and July, unexpected rainfall can happen.
 Every season has its pros and cons, so it's important to consider your personal preferences when deciding the best time to visit Machu Picchu.

 Machu Picchu Circuits